create3000/x_ite/docs/_posts/what's-new.md

 * Bug fixed when points are rendered on a transparent [Background](/x_ite/components/environmentaleffects/background/).
 * Fixed fatal bug in Depth shader when [ClipPlane](/x_ite/components/rendering/clipplane/) nodes are used.
 This affects shadows and collision detection.
 * Correctly handle [HAnimHumanoid](/x_ite/components/hanim/hanimhumanoid/) nodes during collision detection.
+* Fixed units of *nearDistance* and *farDistance* fields of X3DViewpointNode and X3DTextureProjectorNode.

 ## X_ITE v12.0 Series